mydobie/simple-react-redux-app/EXAMPLES.md

 - Cypress - check accessibility
 - Cypress - Reload page
 - Cypress - type into an input
+- Delay response so the loading icon can be tested

 ## Feature Flags